New Romney residential property held on a long lease is a depreciating asset because a leaseholder merely owns the property for a set term.

 | Yorkshire Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

 Lease extensions in New Romney can be a difficult process.
-We recommend you get professional help from a conveyancing solicitor and valuer well versed in the legislation and lease extension process.
+We recommend you get professional help from a lawyer and valuer with experience in lease extensions.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
 Our lease extension solicitors have a wealth of experience dealing with New Romney lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.